enkidevs/curriculum/Linux/Terminals & Shells/gotta-know-them-all.md

 * disk

 %exp
-In linux we `df` command provides the user with the available space on the mounted system file, if no arguments are given.
-If no file name is given, the space available on all currently mounted file system is shown.
+On linux, `df` command shows the available space on the mounted system file, if no arguments are given.
+If no file name is given, the space available on all currently mounted `file system` is shown.
 %

 ---